aaqibwani/aaqibwani.github.io/docs/Email Authentication Part 2.md

 * If p=quarantine, it means that the sender wants the recipient to quarantine any emails that fail DMARC
 * If p=none, it means to do nothing

-Note:
+{: .important }
-It is important to note that these verdicts in the sender's DMARC are only guidelines, the authority still lies with the recipient if they want to reject or quarantine the emails, example, the recipient can define the policy at their end to senf the emails to quarantine even though the sender has set the tag as p=reject.
+> It is important to note that these verdicts in the sender's DMARC are only guidelines, the authority still lies with the recipient if they want to reject or quarantine the emails, example, the recipient can define the policy at their end to senf the emails to quarantine even though the sender has set the tag as p=reject.

 In both the above cases, the first and the foremost thing is analyzing the Message trace.